zirpins/iwibot-openwhisk/README.md

    `key` inside the context of the Weather function in the `serverless.yml` file.
 You may need to create new service-credentials or a 'Serviceberechtigungsnachweis' for that purpose.

 The commands shown bellow need the `serverless` framework to be installed globally, otherwise you need to execute the appropriate commands through the `package.js` scripts section.
 To install `serverless` globally type `sudo npm i -g serverless`.

+After you installed `serverless` globally you can use the tool `sls iwibot` with a variety of commands as explained below.
+Before calling the tool, make sure to load the environment variables defined in `local.env` into your shell context. you can do this with `source local.env` on linux/mac or `call local.env` on windows.

-After you installed `serverless` globally you can start creating a template with `sls iwibot template create --kind nodejs --name test`.
+After that you can, for example, start creating a template with `sls iwibot template create --kind nodejs --name test`.

 ### Working with the Serverless Framework

 For the deployment of the functions we are using the serverles framework.
 All information that are needed for the deployment are kept inside the  ***__serverless.yml__*** found at the root of the openwhisk folder.

 A plugin is added to extend the serverless framework functionality.
 * `sls iwibot` will package and deploy all enabled functions